Tidal surface states as fingerprints of non-Hermitian nodal knot metals: Results

 \section{Results}

-\subsection{\it Models for non-Hermitian NKMs}
+\subsection{Models for non-Hermitian NKMs}

 We first introduce an ansatz for NKMs representing the important class of $(p,q)$-torus knots.
-These knots are isomorphic to closed braids with $p$ strands each twisting $q$ times around a torus, with $\text{GCD}(p,q)$ linked loops~\cite{murasugi2007knot,bode2017knotted,lee2019imaging,li2019emergence}, and encompasses many common knots like the Hopf-link and the Trefoil knot.
+Here, we specialize to knots that can be represented as a loop on the surface of a torus.
+Specifically, a $(p,q)$-torus knot is one that winds $p$ times around the symmetry axis while also winding $q$ times around the internal circle direction.
+These knots are isomorphic to closed braids with $p$ strands each twisting $q$ times around a torus, with the number of linked loops being the greatest common divisor (GCD) of $p$ and $q$, i.e. $\text{GCD}(p,q)$ linked loops~\cite{murasugi2007knot,bode2017knotted,lee2020imaging,li2019emergence}, and encompasses many common knots like the Hopf-link and the Trefoil knot.
 Despite their seeming geometric and topological complexity, we shall see that the enlarged set of non-Hermitian coefficients allows for rather local implementations of these nodal structures.

 A minimal nodal Hamiltonian consists of two bands: